Delving into the many yoga teaching topics is a joy. But the dilemma we all face is an overabundance of information.

 The study of foundational anatomy is necessary to fully understand teachings around injuries and conditions.
 We recommend these 10 topics which relate to the Nervous System, Respiratory Anatomy, The Spine and Musculoskeletal System.

 We want this section to guide you through some simple steps to increasing your proficiency—not be overwhelming.
-And so we’re a little dismayed to see that our anatomy recommendation list is quite long.
+You may be dismayed to see that our anatomy recommendation list is quite long.
 But here’s the deal: we’ve worked very hard to make those topics digestible and applicable.
 And we think you’ll agree that if you understand the teachings there, learning about injuries and conditions will come naturally, based on an understanding of these foundational teachings.
-That means you’ll also have the perspective that will lead to your being more capable of forming hypotheses and teaching plans based on your own observations and experiences.
+That means you’ll also have the perspective that will lead to being more capable of forming hypotheses and teaching plans based on your own observations and experiences.

-According to a 13-year study of yoga-related injuries in the United States that was published in January 2017, the majority of injuries occurred in what category of students?
+According to a 13-year study of yoga-related injuries in the U.S. (published in 2017), the majority of injuries occurred in what category of students?

-How can a teacher address some of the inherent challenges of teaching an individual practice in a group setting?
+How can you address some of the inherent challenges of teaching an individual practice in a group setting?

 What are some challenges and considerations related to learning about individual students in a group class?